 Sails from Nuremberg to Budapest along the Danube.
 You’ll visit Nuremberg, Regensburg, Deggendorf, Passau, Salzburg, Vienna and Budapest.
 It’s the perfect way to string Christmas and New Year’s together, with visits to holiday markets, glass-blowing workshops, authentic Christmas celebrations, live concerts and so much more.

-Have you ever gone on a Christmas cruise before?
-What was it like?
-Let us know in the comments!
+Have you ever gone on a European Christmas market cruise before?
+Tell us about it in the comments.